nyc-pyladies/2013-Setup-Python/linux-install-pandas.md

 <pre>sudo apt-get install python-numpy cython</pre>

-This will instal a fast numeric processing library (numpy) and a tool required in the pandas build process (cython).
+This will install a fast numeric processing library (numpy) and a tool required in the pandas build process (cython).

 # Test numpy